-Last week, I mentioned my 35 year old adult client who still carries the pressure filled words of his mom and dad around in his head.
+Last week, I mentioned my 35-year-old adult client who still carries the pressure-filled words of his mom and dad around in his head.
 These include all those typical nagging expressions we habitually use, to try to get the kids moving and completing their daily ‘stuff.’
 As most parents discover, this formula ends up with more nagging and reminding and fighting with kids as the years go by.
 You end up saying the same things a dozen times a day, each with more emotion and force as you get frustrated.

-These repeated moments of using words, to try to get you children into better action, is a formula for the ultimate parent frustration.
+These repeated moments of using words, to try to get your children into better action, is a formula for the ultimate parent frustration.
 You discover your words don’t work, and your kids resist you more, and you are left feeling powerless.

 The Stop Nagging Plan (Really… the Stop Talking So Much Plan)